1587/speaking-exam/00-part5.md

 ```
 I don't think so.
 There are some reasons below.

-First: The most important thing for your career is the job that's right for you,
+First: The most important thing for your career is the job that's suitable for you,
 not the first job, maybe the second one, the third one.

 Second: When I was an interviewer, I did not care about the interviewee's first job,
-I just care about their last job and their Work experience.
+because I just care about their last job and their Work experience.

 Third: People often change their jobs nowadays.
-If you don't like you first job,
+If your don't like you first job,
 you should change it as soon as possible.

-(For example, When I graduated from college.
-My first job wasn't very good.
-I just switched jobs, and now I'm doing really well.)

 That's all.
 ```